 In her first career as a model, Anita Buzzy-Prentiss was in front of the camera.
 As a photographer and owner of Buzzy Photography, she’s now behind it.

-For Micah Azuoru, an engineering career became a means to an end, helping him fund a foray into music production.
+For Micah Azouru, an engineering career became a means to an end, helping him fund his passion for music production.

 Product management involves a little bit of everything

 Product management gives Corrie Potter a chance to dabble in every aspect of her business, from the creative elements of product development to sales and training.